Aricg/aricg.github.io/cicd.md

 Communicate
 -----------
 What local tests do your developers run to smoke test their code?
-We want this in CI
+We want this in CI.

 Enforce
 -------